Cinnamon Roll French Toast Casserolejump to recipe

 It's so good, I want to go make another batch of it right now.

 I hope you enjoy this recipe and that it offers up a fun, decadent breakfast treat while you relax and enjoy your morning with family!
-If you're looking for more Christmas morning breakfast inspiration, you might love our Gluten Free Overnight Waffles as well.Print
+If you're looking for more breakfast recipes that are worthy of a special occasion, you might love our Gluten Free Overnight Waffles and our Cinnamon Roll Coffee Cake as well.Print

 Cinnamon French Toast Bake